 A solution to this area of high environmental impact is one that the rail industry can improve in.

-The benefits of Solar & hybrid tower lights
+The benefits of Solar & Hybrid tower lights

 Solar and Solar Hybrid towers are lighting towers that run off a combination of power; for example, solar and battery, or battery and small diesel generator.
 The main benefit of a hybrid approach to powering your lighting tower is the “safety net” of having a secondary power source.
 Back-up power in the form of hybrid means lighting towers keep working despite harsh weather conditions, allowing projects to continue uninterrupted, thus saving on downtime and therefore saving money.

-Here at Trime, we provide a range of green line, eco-friendly hybrid and solar hybrid tower lights, keeping construction workers safe at night without costing the planet.
+Here at Trime, we provide a range of T-ZERO Pro, eco-friendly hybrid and solar hybrid tower lights, keeping construction workers safe at night without costing the planet.
 These LED towers utilise a series of rechargeable batteries, powered by integrated solar panels, along with a back-up diesel engine.
 These engines can help you reduce your carbon emissions, as well as your overall fuel costs and noise emissions to save you money in the long run.

 Plus, the new diesel engines on these machines are more fuel-efficient than older models, helping to reduce your overall emissions when working at night.